thestennettreport/TheStennettReport.github.io/README.md

 ## Website:

-The Markdown files are hosted on GitHub Pages, creating a website that makes the analysis accessible to a wider audience: [Your GitHub Pages Website Link]
+The Markdown files are hosted on GitHub Pages, creating a website that makes the analysis accessible to a wider audience: [https://thestennettreport.github.io]

 ## Call to Action: